Wage Offers and On-the-job Search (February 2021)

 We study the wage-setting problem of an employer with private information about demand for its product when workers can engage in costly on-the-job search.
 Employers understand that low wage offers may convey bad news that induces workers to search.
 The unique perfect sequential equilibrium wage strategy is characterized by: (i) pooling by intermediate-revenue employers on a common wage that just deters search; (ii) discontinuously lower revealing offers by low-revenue employers for whom the benefit of deterring search fails to warrant the required high pooling wage; and (iii) high revealing offers by high-revenue employers seeking to deter aggressive poachers.

-Krueger and Mueller (2011) show that job seekers' search effort fell throughout unemployment during the Great Recession.
-Exploiting the longitudinal nature of their data, I show that variation in past search effort explains this decline.
-Furthermore, I document that search effort rises after a job offer is received.
+Krueger and Mueller (2011) document that search effort declined with unemployment duration during the Great Recession.
+I show that variation in past effort explains this decline.
+Furthermore, job offers increase subsequent effort.
 These facts are inconsistent with standard models of search.
-I introduce a tractable model of sequential search in which job seekers are uncertain about the process governing the arrival of job offers and learn through search.
-I use the model to show that beliefs influence search via two opposing channels: Failing to find work reduces search by reducing the perceived opportunity cost of leisure, but stimulates search by reducing the perceived option value of unemployment.
-I structurally estimate the model and show that learning can quantitatively account for the measured effects of job offers and cumulative past search in the data.
+I introduce a model of sequential search in which workers are uncertain about the offer arrival process and learn through search.
+Evolving beliefs influence search through two competing channels: the opportunity cost of leisure and the option value of unemployment.
+Estimation of the model indicates that learning provides a strong account of job search dynamics during the Great Recession.

 Review of Economic Dynamics, January 2013, Vol. 16(1), 120-134